trayenel/user-management-app/README.md

 #### #3.
 Extra (not mandatory)

 -   Add a filter functionality for user listing page - basically a search.
--   Use Fetch/Ajax to mock REST API Calls using [DummyJSON](https://dummyjson.com/docs/posts) with the following functionalities for **POSTS**:
+-   Use Fetch/Ajax to make REST API Calls using [DummyJSON](https://dummyjson.com/docs/posts) with the following functionalities for **POSTS**:
     \-- **Get all posts by user id**: retrieve posts for provided user - posts should be displayed on User Details - togheter with all his properties and existing courses.
     \-- **Add a Post** - Add a post for any user
     \-- **Delete post** - Delete post for any user (using a confirmation modal)